andreashuber69/kiss-worker/README.md

 - All involved code is based on ECMAScript modules (ESM), which is why we must pass `{ type: "module" }` to the `Worker` constructor.
 This allows us to use normal `import` statements in *./src/FibonacciWorker.ts* (as opposed to `importScripts()` required inside classic modules).
-- `FibonacciWorker.ts` is imported by code running on the main thread **and** is also the entry point for the worker thread.
+- *./src/FibonacciWorker.ts* is imported by code running on the main thread **and** is also the entry point for the worker thread.
 This is possible because `implementWorker()` detects on which thread it is run.
 However, this detection would **not** work correctly, if code in a worker thread attempted to start another worker thread.
 This can easily be fixed, as we will see in the next example.

 ### Example 2